danjohnson3141/Jekyll-Test/DELETE-&#47;posts&#47;:post_id.md

 =
 #### Parameters

-:post_id

-This references the 'id'  field from the 'posts' table.
+:post_id - Integer, passed in through the URL.
+Used to declare which post is going to be updated.
+It is derived from the 'id' field on the 'posts' table.

 =
 ####JSON request example: